 3.2 Room and meal rates are quoted in euros and are inclusive of the VAT and service charge applicable on the date the agreement was signed.
 If the VAT rate is increased, room and meal charges will be increased accordingly.
 If further taxes or deductions of any kind were to be imposed in future on the provision of accommodation services or if any other charges were to come into effect due to statutory provisions, the customer will pay the appropriate amounts.

-3.3 Should the period between conclusion of contract and the function or room reservation exceed 4 months and should the prices generally charged by the hotel for such services be increased, the hotel may increase the contractually agreed price by an appropriate amount, not however exceeding 10%.
+3.3 Should the period between conclusion of contract and the function or room reservation exceed 4 months and should the prices generally charged by the hotel for such services be increased, the hotel may increase the contractually agreed price by an appropriate amount, not however exceeding 15%.
+However, if the price changes for the services to be provided for the fulfillment of the contract are more than 15%, corresponding price increases will be applied.
 The prices may also be amended by the hotel in the event of the client subsequently wishing to change the rooms reserved, the hotel services or the length of stay and the hotel agrees.

 3.4 The rates offered apply only to the total package.
 Should individual items from the total package be cancelled or amended, the hotel reserves the right to cancel or recalculate the rates for services due.